1DevOps2/grafana-Prometheus/README.md

   gcr.io/cadvisor/cadvisor:v0.47.2
 ```
 ### Installing Prometheus and Grafana
+Both Prometheus and Grafana will be installed on separate instances using Docker containers.
+This separation allows for better scalability and isolation.
+Prometheus will scrape metrics from cAdvisor to store and query the data, while Grafana will create visual dashboards based on these metrics.

 Create directory ```prom_grafana``` and create ```docker-compose.yaml```.
 ```
 mkdir prom_grafana; cd prom_grafana; sudo nano docker-compose.yaml